We’ve tested security and customer service seals countless times in our ten years analyzing eCommerce websites. Here’s a little of what we’ve learned:

 - Certain seals work better than others.
 When we say certain seals work better, we don’t just mean building trust in your brand.
 Seals can also positively impact your SEO — since increased trust in your site can result in longer site visits and lower bounce rates.

 The right trust seal can also increase conversions.

 In this article, we’ll show you three tests we’ve conducted with Norton and McAfee seals that led to an increase in revenue, and we’ll conclude with recommendations for when and how to use different trust seals on your site.

-Our Recent Tests on Trust Seals and Why We Tested McAfee and Norton
+Trust Seal Research: Our Recent Tests and Why We Tested McAfee and Norton

-We’ve tested numerous seals in our work (McAfee, Norton, BBB, etc.).
+We’ve researched numerous trust seals in our work (McAfee, Norton, BBB, etc.) via AB tests.

 Through our testing, we’ve consistently found:

 - Authorize.net, TrustGuard, and Trustwave seals can actually lower conversion rates

 - GeoTrust and BizRate seals tend not to impact conversions one way or another